ryanwasalreadytaken/Multco-Library-NYTimes-Access-Renewal/README.md

 `2025-04-04 16:06 - INFO - NYT access renewal was successful!`

 ### Scheduling via cron ###
-While there are a many ways to kick off a script, nearly all of my scripts run from a linux machine so my preferred method is to create a python virtual environment and using cron for scheduling.
+While there are many ways to kick off a script, nearly all of my scripts run from a linux machine so my preferred method is to create a python virtual environment and using cron for scheduling.
 Cron is simple, straightforward, has been around for a million years, and virtually never fails.
-To schedule the script to run every morning at 6AM complete the steps below, making sure to modify the directories to fit your environment.
+To schedule the script complete the steps below, making sure to modify the directories to fit your environment.

 1. Open cron editor under your user account: `crontab -e`
 2. Add the following line at the bottom of the file, making sure to modify the directories to fit your environment.: